apache/servicecomb-kie/README.md

 # Apache-ServiceComb-Kie

-A service for key value management in distributed system.
+A service for configuration management in distributed system.

 ## Conceptions